 Lobules are the glands that produce milk, and ducts are the pathways that bring the milk from the glands to the nipple.
 Cancer can also occur in the fatty tissue or the fibrous connective tissue within your breast.

 The uncontrolled cancer cells often invade other healthy breast tissue and can travel to the lymph nodes under the arms.
-Once the cancer enters the lymph nodes, it has access to a pathway to move to other parts of the body.
+Once the cancer enters the lymph nodes, it has access to a pathway to move to other body parts.

 In its early stages, breast cancer may not cause any symptoms.
 In many cases, a tumor may be too small to be felt, but an abnormality can still be seen on a mammogram.